 A specimen for service must show use of the mark in a manner that would be perceived by potential purchasers as identifying the applicant's services and indicating their source.
 Where the mark is used in advertising the services, the specimen must show an association between the mark and the services for which registration is sought.
 A specimen that shows only the mark, with no reference to the services, does not show service mark usage.

 When you are offering a service, you have no product to which you can affix a label.
 Acceptable specimens for services include a variety of materials that can’t be used for product marks.
 This includes scanned copies of advertising and marketing materials, such as newspaper and magazine ads, brochures, billboards, direct mail pieces, and menus (for restaurants).

 Letterhead stationery and business cards showing the mark may be used if the services are plainly reflected on them, because the name or symbol being claimed as a mark would, in that context, be used to identify the services provided—that is, as a mark rather than as a trade name.
 A letter on stationery will even be accepted as a specimen for a service mark if the mark appears and the services are described in the letter.

-Internet.
-In cases of services rendered over the Internet, a screen shot of the full web page should be fine.
+In cases of services rendered over the Internet, a screen shot of the full Web page should do it.
 If the mark is being prominently displayed on the home page, so much the better.

 The following are unacceptable specimens for marks for Class 38 services:

-Audio.
-Most marks appear in writing somewhere.
-If your mark represents a service, and it appears only on radio ads or in some other audio form, you may submit a sound file of the audio.
+It is also possible to have audio marks.
+Generally, most marks appear in writing somewhere.
+But if your mark represents a service, and it appears only on radio ads or in some other audio form, you may submit a sound file of the audio.